 Visitors wanting a walking holiday need look no further than the Forestry Commission’s Bellever Forest.
 Choose from one of the way marked walking trails or join the historic bridleway, The Lich Way.
 You can find free downloadable audio walks for Postbridge and Bellever on Dartmoor National Park’s website and keep your eyes peeled for the numerous archaeological sites to discover as you explore.
 If cycling is more your bag, Bike Guide Devon should be your first port of call.

 If you’re looking for something a bit cosier, you can take a stroll around the many picturesque villages to be found in this part of Devon.
 Many villages still have thatched cottages, traditional old pubs, like the Arundell Arms Hotel, market towns, cobbled streets and everything you need to be transported into a simpler time.
 But if that sounds a bit too quaint for you, there are also two major cities within a fifteen minute’s drive.
-The Devon Guild of Craftsmen are based in this part of the county and offer a range of art and craft workshops to suit any ability.

 Not content with having all of that going for it, Dartmoor is also perfect for those who enjoy a pop culture reference.
 The literary greats, such as Sir Arthur Conan Doyle, used Dartmoor for inspiration, Sherlock Holmes’ adventure with the Hound of the Baskerville having been based on the Dartmoor countryside.
-If that wasn’t enough for you, Stephen Spielberg used the landscape in his epic, War Horse, and Postbridge can be spotted in Rosmunde Pilcher.
+If that wasn’t enough for you, Stephen Spielberg used the landscape in his epic, War Horse, and Postbridge can be spotted in Rosamunde Pilcher.
 Dartmoor is as fascinating now as it was hundreds of years ago, full of tradition, folklore, farmland, modernity and history to give you a well-rounded trip.

 Camping on Dartmoor